 Quotations Inspired by Our Canine Companions

 Now don’t quote me on this, but I think dogs have so much to tell us.
 Our relationship with Canis familiaris is not a new phenomenon.
-In fact, dogs have been our trusted companions for thousands of years.
+In reality, dogs have been our trusted companions for thousands of years.

-In more recent times, we have come to understand that canine-human relationships can have a significant impact on our physical and mental wellbeing.
+In more recent times, we have come to understand that canine-human relationships can have a significant impact on our physical and mental well-being.
 As the majority of dog-lovers know, pups can be a stable and enriching force within our families.
-Here are some quotes by authors, actors, politicians and other celebrities about our favourite four-legged friends.
+Here are some quotes by authors, actors, politicians, and other celebrities about our favourite four-legged friends.

 Dogs do speak, but only to those who know how to listen.— Orhan Pamuk (author)

 Puppies do so much more than make us smile.
-Owning a dog contributes to our heart health, lowers our blood pressure and provides a calming influence on us during stressful events.
+Owning a dog contributes to our heart health, lowers our blood pressure, and provides a calming influence on us during stressful events.
 Here are some of my favourite quotes about puppies.

 - "Buy a pup, and your money will buy love unflinching." —Rudyard Kipling